Header image courtesy of @claaaaaaaara_mu and @tvovers (via Instagram)

 Follow the gentle incline and you’ll soon see the back of the Big Buddha.
 The Shek Pik trail will eventually spit you out next to The Wisdom Path, an attraction well worth exploring as well.
 A bit of a hidden gem often overshadowed by the Big Buddha, the Wisdom Path is a monument consisting of 38 wooden beams arranged in the shape of an infinity loop, each inscribed with the Buddhist Heart Sutra prayer.

-Instead of lazing the day away at D’Deck, why not take a hike to Mui Wo from DB?
-Do note that there’s not that many overhanging trees along this trail though, which means more sun exposure and a higher risk of heat exhaustion.
+Instead of lazing the day away at D’Deck, why not take a hike to Mui Wo from Discovery Bay?
+Do note that there are not that many overhanging trees along this trail though, which means more sun exposure and a higher risk of heat exhaustion.
 Make sure you’re slathered in sunblock and sufficiently hydrated!

 Central Pier 3 will take you to Discovery Bay, and once you’re on the walkway along the beach, take the first left that will take you between housing complexes.
 Turn right at the intersection and keep walking until you see a green and white sign on your left, across the street.
 These are the stairs that start the hike.
 Going up steps can be arduous, but you’ll be rewarded with fantastic views at the top.
 Follow the path down and then take the dirt trail right to get to Tiger’s Head (Lo Fu Tau Country Trail).